NueloSE/codesch-portifolio/Readme.md

 this is a simple readme file for my portfolio project

+these are more lines

+to understand pull in git